We’re 30 this year! To celebrate, our annual ball has a birthday party theme, and we will be hosting a celebratory weekend from 11-14 September 2026.

 Committee members

-Vice President: Gillian Mackintosh
+President: Gillian Mackintosh

-Treasurer: Diane Lamb
+Treasurer: Ian Lamb

 Aurora observes an equal opportunities policy.